 Employees consume revenue, including their fully vested pensions.
 Lay off thousands of people, and there is more money for the next fab.
-The few remaining employees produce new process miracles at a much slower rate.
+This is a short term fix; the fewer remaining employees will produce new process miracles at a much slower rate.
 However you slice it, in the long term chip density can only grow if revenue does.
 And on a planet with a finite appetite for electronic devices, revenue cannot grow faster than demand.

-1.6 revenue growth in 8 years is an annual revenue growth rate of 6%, leading to a density doubling every six years, not every two.
-And that is predicated on the 6% growth continuing for another 6 or 12 or 60 years.
+1.4 times real revenue growth in 8 years is an annual real revenue growth rate of 4%, leading to a density doubling every nine years, not every two.
+And that is predicated on the 4% real growth continuing for another 9 or 20 or 60 years.
 In fact, the graph shows increasing oscillations around slow growth, and a downtick in revenue over the most recent quarter.
-Perhaps Wall Street blames this on incompetent management, but revenue requires sales requires customer demand.
+Perhaps Wall Street blames this on incompetent management, but revenue requires sales, which requires customer demand.
 Intel can't give companies and individuals more money to buy their products; that requires global economic growth, and more global income to spend on the products that use Intel's chips.